Generative Graphical Inverse Kinematics: Methodology

-At test time, given a goal pose and the manipulator's geometric information encapsulated in a partial graph $\widetilde{G}$, we can use the prior network, $\text{GNN}_{prior}$, to encode the partial graph into a latent distribution $p_{\theta}(\Vector{z}\,|\,\widetilde{G})$.
-During training, the distribution $p_{\theta}(\Vector{z}\,|\,\widetilde{G})$ is optimized to be simultaneously near multiple encodings of valid solutions by way of the KL divergence term in~\cref{eq:elbo}.
-We can sample this multimodal distribution $\Vector{z} \sim p_{\theta}(\mathbf{z}\,|\, \widetilde{G})$ as many times as needed, and subsequently decode all of the samples with the decoder network $\text{GNN}_{dec}$ to generate IK solutions represented as complete graphs.
+At test time, given a goal pose and the manipulator's geometric information encapsulated in a partial graph $\widetilde{G}$, the prior network, $\text{GNN}_{prior}$, encodes the partial graph as a latent distribution $p_{\gamma}(\Matrix{Z}\,|\,\widetilde{G})$.
+During training, the distribution $p_{\gamma}(\Matrix{Z}\,|\,\widetilde{G})$ is optimized to be simultaneously near multiple encodings of valid solutions by the KL divergence term in~\cref{eq:elbo}.
+We can sample this multimodal distribution $\Matrix{Z} \sim p_{\gamma}(\Matrix{Z}\,|\, \widetilde{G})$ as many times as needed, and subsequently decode all of the samples with the decoder network $\text{GNN}_{dec}$ to generate IK solutions represented as complete graphs.
 This procedure can be done quickly and in parallel on the GPU.
-At present, we do not consider joint limits, self-collisions, or obstacle avoidance---we simply sample randomly.
-However, these constraints can be incorporated into the distance-geometric formulation of IK~\citep{2021_Maric_Riemannian_B, 2022_Giamou_Convex}; we return to this point in \Cref{sec:limitations}.
+We provide a more detailed explanation of the sampling procedure in~\cref{subsec:sampling}.

-\subsection{$\LieGroupE{n}$ Equivariant Network Architecture}
+\subsection{Equivariant Network Architecture}